mathdio/museum-finder-api-project/README.md

 # :construction: README em construção ! :construction:
-# 🏛️ Museum Finder Project
+# 🏛️ Museum Finder API
-...developed as a [Trybe](https://www.betrybe.com) Project.
+A museum search API developed as a [Trybe](https://www.betrybe.com) Project.

 ## 💻 About this project